 This programme is designed to produce technicians with the capability to install the most commonly used fibre optic cables that are used internally within a data communications environment such as a Local area network within business office environments.
+And more importantly terminate fibre optic cables in to the domestic home environment.

 On completion of the course the learners will also be able to install fibre optic cables of the type used in a Telecommunications environment.
-Which are almost always outside on a network such as Eircom, BT, UPC, Duetsche Telekom, etc.
+Which are almost always outside on a network such as Eircom, BT, UPC, Duetsche Telekom, Bord Gais etc.